freekh/rust-ray-trace-one-weekend/README.md

 # What this is

-This is the code for the book ray tracing in one weekend with some minor changes ported to Rust (not C++).
+This code is a Rust raytracer inspired by the book ray tracing in one weekend.

 Essentially it is a basic ray tracer capable of rendering simple spheres in 3 different materials: lambertian, metal and dielectric (glass).